oderby/owenderby.com/content/blog/2016-election-pa-results.md

 Finally, just because I can, I’ve plotted many of the variables presented above for each county [here](/img/election_16/pa/counties_years.png).
 I find it pretty interesting to look at each individual county to see how it’s changed over the years.
-A very obvious curiosity is if one can train classifier on this data to see if we can cluster the counties.
+A very obvious curiosity is if one can train a classifier on this data to see if we can cluster the counties.
 I made some feeble attempts but didn’t find any meaningful clusters.